iarsystems/IAR-CMSIS-DSP/README.md

 > - [ ] Use CMSIS 5.7
 >    - [ ] DSP library

+> [!WARNING]
->__Warning__ The library's API in the latest version has changed since CMSIS-DSP V1.8.0.
+>  The library's API in the latest version has changed since CMSIS-DSP V1.8.0.
 Refer to the [online documentation](https://arm-software.github.io/CMSIS-DSP/latest) for details.

 #### General Options → Target
 In your application project, verify which target is selected.

+> [!NOTE]
->__Note__ By default, new projects in IAR Embedded Workbench for Arm will assume Core:`Cortex-M3`.
+> By default, new projects in IAR Embedded Workbench for Arm will assume Core:`Cortex-M3`.

 #### C/C++ Compiler → **Preprocessor**
 Add these folders containing the library headers to your project's preprocessor options: